 An older Oklahoma resident began receiving sweepstakes offers in the mail after her 90-year-old husband moved into a nursing home.
 Just send $50, $100, $2000, even $5000 to claim your prize, they promised.
 When she asked a bank employee to help her send a large amount of cash in the mail, the bank investigated.
 It turned out the older customer had been writing as many as 90 checks a month to collect promised prizes that never materialized.
-The bank contacted the Postal Inspection Service to investigate and the authorities intervened .
+The bank contacted the Postal Inspection Service to .

 A 98-year-old lawyer was scammed by a purported friend who loaned him office space and then accessed financial records stored there.
 When the older man was hospitalized for hip surgery, the 76-year-old friend drained $330,000 from bank accounts and used the money to pay for a trip to Puerto Rico and purchases at a variety of stores.
 Ultimately, the victim’s banks alerted authorities because of concerns about unusual activity on the accounts.